 While it’s usually Titans that like to punch their way through problems, this Hunter build will have you ripping into the enemy with teeth and claws.
 It focuses on Blinding and Jolting packs of enemies, getting up-close and dirty before unleashing the devastating new Arc 3.0 Super, Gathering Storm.

-While you may miss the long-range melee abilities of the other subclasses, Disorienting Blow is a superb attack that blinds enemies and amplifies your Hunter.
-Combine it with the Cross Counter perk on Liar’s Handshake for maximum effectiveness.
-Alternatively, the Hunter has a ton of viable Exotic options such as Assassin’s Cowl, Frost-EE5, and Wormhusk Crown.
+While you may miss the long-range melee abilities of the other subclasses, Combination Blow is a superb attack that stacks damage buffs as you take down enemies.
+Combine it with the Gambler’s Dodge for maximum uptime on your melee.
+Additionally, the Hunter has a ton of viable Exotic options such as Assassin’s Cowl, Frost-EE5, and Liar’s Handshake.

 Lethal Current and Flow State make for a great combination of Aspects.
 The former powers up your melee after a dodge (so Gambler’s Dodge is super useful), increasing its range and adding Jolt and Blind.
 Flow State then makes you Amplified after killing the Jolted target.
 Spark of Brilliance will double down on the Blind debuff, and Spark of Ions will reward your aggression with a steady flow of Ionic Traces.

 Weaponry here is really up to you.
-There are so many good Arc Exotics such as Riskrunner, Thunderlord, Trinity Ghoul, Trespasser, and the new Delicate Tomb.
+There are so many good Arc Exotics such as Riskrunner, Thunderlord, Trinity Ghoul, Trespasser, and Delicate Tomb.
 Pick your favourite, and go nuts.

 Destiny 2 Hunter build for all activities

-One of the best Destiny 2 Hunter builds for any activity in The Season of Plunder is this Searing Blade Solar 3.0 Hunter build.
+One of the best Destiny 2 Hunter builds for any activity in Season of the Seraph is this Searing Blade Solar Hunter build.

 - Subclass: Gunslinger – Blade Barrage